Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Results and Discussion

 \subsection{Discussion and Future work}

-In our experiments, the $H_{\mathrm{Dimer}}$ cases have larger error rates even though all the $H_{\mathrm{Dimer}}$ cases show great accuracy.
-As the results from the Qiskit simulation also show better consistency with the direct computation at $N=20$ cases, as seen in Fig.~\ref{fig:Op_Neel_HE_N=20}, we conclude that the discrepancy comes from the quantum errors and noises rather than numerical errors such as the first-order Trotterization.
-This also explains the slight disagreement between the values obtained from \texttt{ibm$\_$brisbane} and \texttt{ibm$\_$sherbrooke}, and the MPS-TDVP method, presented in Fig.~\ref{fig:Op_Neel_HE_large} for $N=96$ and $N=100$ with $H_{\mathrm{Dimer}}$.
+In our experiments, the $H_{\mathrm{Dimer}}$ cases have larger error rates while all the $H_{\mathrm{iso}}$ cases show great accuracy.
+As the results from the Qiskit simulation also show better consistency with the direct computation at $N=20$ cases, as seen in Fig.~\ref{fig:Op_Neel_HE_N=20}, we conclude that the discrepancy comes from the quantum device errors and noises rather than numerical errors of the first-order Trotterization.
+This also explains the disagreement between the values of quantum devices and the MPS-TDVP method, presented in Fig.~\ref{fig:Op_Neel_HE_large} for $N=96$ and $N=100$ with $H_{\mathrm{Dimer}}$.
 Besides, this conclusion is also supported by the comparison of the results between $\texttt{ibm\_torino}$ and $\texttt{ibm\_sherbrooke}$ in Fig. \ref{fig:Op_Neel_HE_N=20}.
-The results of $\texttt{ibm\_torino}$ show certainly better accuracy than the results from $\texttt{ibm\_sherbrooke}$ because $\texttt{ibm\_torino}$ and $\texttt{ibm\_sherbrooke}$ have $0.8 \%$ and $1.7 \%$ EPLG (EPLG stands for error per layered gate), respectively, in a chain of 100 qubits \cite{ibmq-system}.
+The results of $\texttt{ibm\_torino}$ show certainly better accuracy than the results from $\texttt{ibm\_brisbane}$ and $\texttt{ibm\_sherbrooke}$ because $\texttt{ibm\_torino}$, $\texttt{ibm\_sherbrooke}$, and $\texttt{ibm\_sherbrooke}$ have $0.8 \%$, $1.7 \%$, and $1.9 \%$ EPLG (Error Per Layered Gate), respectively, in a chain of 100 qubits \cite{ibmq-system}.
 The EPLG measures the average gate process error in a layered chain of $100$ qubits.
 It is derived from a similar quantity known as layer fidelity (LF), and the LF is the process fidelity of the layered chain of $100$ qubits \cite{mckay2023benchmarking}.

-Since the quantum circuit implementation for the $H_{\mathrm{Dimer}}$ consists of the two parts, $J_1$ terms and $J_2$ terms, and the $J_1$ part is the core part of the $H_{\mathrm{iso}}$ implementation, we conjecture the main reason of the discrepancy of the $H_{\mathrm{Dimer}}$ is the error mitigation implementation for the $J_2$ terms.
+Since the quantum circuit implementation for the $H_{\mathrm{Dimer}}$ consists of the two parts, $J_1$ terms and $J_2$ terms, we conjecture that the main reason for the discrepancy of the $H_{\mathrm{Dimer}}$ than $H_{\mathrm{iso}}$ is a longer circuit depth by the $J_2$ terms and, in particular, \texttt{CX} gates implementing the \texttt{SWAP} gates of the $J_2$ terms.

 In our future work, we will study how to fine-tune the parameters of the error mitigation methods discussed in Sec.~\ref{sec:error_mitigations}.
+In particular, we assume that there will be a better extrapolation fitting function for the $H_{\mathrm{Dimer}}$ cases.
 Additionally, we will explore other quantum error mitigation methods and find ways to combine them more efficiently.
 Furthermore, we plan to extend our study to include valid state preparation before the time evolution, allowing us to tackle more realistic quantum simulation problems.